chinu1999/machineLearning/README.md

 <b>Real Time Face Recognition</b><br>
 Used opencv library to access webcam and face_recognition library which uses HOG algorithm to recognise the person.<br>

+<b>Hackerearth Server hacking detection challenge</b><br>
+This model predicts whether the server will be hacked or not with a test accuracy of 99.16%<br>